 Whether you're a parent wanting to express gratitude for the light that was set afire in their child's heart, or the student yourself, we'd like to help you stoke that fire with some encouraging sentiments, quotations, and gift ideas.

 Without question, teachers shape the minds of children and, thus, their futures.
 In some cases, it might be nearly impossible to capture our gratitude with a written note or tiny token.
 We're going to try anyway.

 When thinking about the best way to thank a teacher, think about what he or she did that was exceptional or above the call of duty.
 Also, consider how he or she changed you personally.
 Did they change the way you thought about something?
 Did they inspire some new academic pursuit or activity?
 What will you hold dear when you think back on your academic career?

 Here are some words and phrases to get you started:

-Generic gifts can be things for the classroom, like containers or coffee mugs.
-The mugs can be useful for holding pens, pencils, or other things if the teacher has enough mugs.
 Note pads are very useful too, as teachers write a lot of notes.
 You could include sticky note pads as well.

 Create and save customized flash cards.
 Sign up today and start improving your vocabulary!